 An STD.
 204, Payee Data Record (STD.
 204) form or a Financial Information System for California (FI$Cal) form, is required at the time of application submission to process disbursements of grant funds to the grantee.

 To ensure funds are used responsibly and projects remain on track for completion within the designated performance period, grantees must

 regularly communicate with the CHP’s Cannabis Grants Unit (CGU) by submitting required grant progress reports and financial expenditures on a quarterly basis during the State Fiscal Year (July 1 through June 30).

 In addition to quarterly reporting, grantees may be required to monitor their projects by facilitating site visits and providing additional information, as required in the regulations.

 A grantee may not submit claims for reimbursement until a fully executed Grant Agreement is on file with the CHP.
 Disbursement of grant funds occurs on a reimbursement basis

 only for costs incurred during a reporting period and is contingent upon the grantee complying with all grant requirements and appropriation of sufficient funds.
-Grantees must submit invoices to the CHP’s CGU on a quarterly basis during the State Fiscal Year (July 1 through June 30), through the CHP’s online GMS, no later than 14-days following the end of the quarter.
+Grantees must submit paid invoices to the CHP’s CGU on a quarterly basis during the State Fiscal Year (July 1 through June 30), through the CHP’s online GMS, no later than 14 calendar days following the end of the quarter.
 Late submissions may result in denial and/or delay of the reimbursement.
 Substantiating documentation for all costs claimed must be included in

 accordance with CCR Section 1890.22.